openedx/edx-documentation/en_us/shared/course_components/create_html_component.rst

 #.
 Change the color of the selected text.
 The editor encloses the selected text
    in the tag ``<span style="color: color-hex-code;">``.

 #.
-Format the selected text as a code block, or remove this formatting.
-The
+Change the background color of the selected text.
+The editor encloses the
-   editor inserts ``<code>`` tags around the selected text, which is then displayed in a monospace font.
+   selected text in the tag ``<span style="background-color: color-hex-code;">``.

 #.
 Align text and images to the left.
 The editor adds ``style="text-align:
    left;"`` to the ``<p>`` tags that surround the text.